MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/rooms-release-note.md

 Introduced in this update:

 - A revitalized Teams Rooms user interface.
 For more information, see [Microsoft Teams Rooms home screen design refresh](mtr-home-refresh.md).
-- Enhanced View Switcher <sup>1</sup>
+- Enhanced View Switcher <sup>1</sup>.
-- Support for Teams premium meetings protection policies (watermark, end-to-end encryption for meetings, and sensitivity labels) <sup>2</sup>
+- Support for Teams premium meetings protection policies (watermark, end-to-end encryption for meetings, and sensitivity labels) <sup>2</sup>.
-- Increased default font size for the meeting interface
+- Increased default font size for the meeting interface.
 - Support for joining Blue Jeans meetings.
-To learn more, visit [Enable Teams Rooms devices to join third-party meetings](third-party-join.md)
+To learn more, visit [Enable Teams Rooms devices to join third-party meetings](third-party-join.md).

  <sup>1</sup> Functionality in the layout switcher is contingent upon the type of Teams Rooms license.
 For more information, see [A new look for Microsoft Teams Rooms on Windows](https://techcommunity.microsoft.com/t5/microsoft-teams-blog/a-new-look-for-microsoft-teams-rooms-on-windows/ba-p/3726040).